Yes, I Still Think War Protesters are Moonbats

 And when trying to help the old lady gather her loose change, she simply ignored me, unwilling to make any eye contact, unwilling to accept the money I’d picked up for her.
 And nobody else would pick it up.

 There were numerous other stupid incidents which made me loathe to ride the DC Metro after a while (an Asian lady who continually attempted to push me in front of the train, a man who attempted to climb me — standing on the back of my leg and holding my shoulder — trying to push his way into an overstuffed Metro car, the group of suit-and-tie-clad Howard Dean supporters screaming “DON’T TOUCH ME!
 DON’T TOUCH ME!
-DON’T TOUCH ME!” and biting passengers for accidently brushing against them in another overstuffed car), but I digress.
+DON’T TOUCH ME!” and biting passengers for accidentally brushing against them in another overstuffed car), but I digress.

 This is typical of DC.